 home > Industry & Employers > Sponsor Employees, Research & Projects > SDM Core Integrated Team Projects

 The integrated team project is part of a nine-month core course on the foundations of systems architecture (SA), systems engineering (SE) and project management (PM).
-In these projects, teams dive deeply into the design and management of particular technologically enabled systems.
+In these projects, teams apply systems thinking and methods to key decisions for the design and implementation of particular technologically enabled systems.
 These team projects run for 4 months, beginning in January and finishing in May.

-The proposal should regard a solution-neutral problem rather than an anticipated solution.
+Industry and government organizations are encouraged as SDM Partners to prepare a proposal to pitch, and to support these projects.
+The proposal should consider a problem rather than an anticipated solution.
 Not all proposals are selected.
-Students vote on their preferred proposals, and those rankings are used to form teams of 4 to 5 students.
-In 2020, 25 of 36 challenges were selected.
+Students vote on preferred topics, from which teams of 4 to 5 are formed.

 Types of Projects

-Projects must involve a technical system to be designed and developed by the students.
-There is flexibility in the types of challenges that make good projects and we will work with sponsors to refine proposals.
+Projects must involve a technical system to be designed and developed; however, there is flexibility in the type of acceptable projects.
+SDM instructors will work with Partners to refine proposals.
 Potential options include:

 • Bringing a promising new cutting-edge technology from the lab to market